Automorphisms of the 3-sphere that preserve spatial graphs and handlebody-knots: Symmetry groups of spatial graphs

-\begin{lemma} $\MCG(E(\Gamma), \underline{\underline{n}})$ is finitely presented. \end{lemma}
+\begin{lemma} $\MCG(E(\Gamma), \underline{\underline{m}})$ is finitely presented. \end{lemma}

-The key lemma for the proof of the above lemma is the following theorem in \cite{Bro84}: \begin{theorem}[\cite{Bro84}] Suppose a group $G$ acts cellularly on a contractible CW-complex $\mathcal{K}$.
-If the $2$-skeleton of $\mathcal{T}/G$ is finite, the stabilizer of each $0$-cell of $\mathcal{K}$ is finitely presented, and the stabilizer of each $1$-cell of $\mathcal{K}$ is finitely generated, then $G$ is finitely presented. \end{theorem}
+The following theorem by Brown plays a key role in the proof of Lemma \ref{lem:symmetry group of an irreducible 3-manifold with useful boundary-pattern}. \begin{theorem}[Brown \cite{Bro84}] Suppose that a group $G$ acts cellularly on a contractible CW-complex $\mathcal{K}$.
+If the $2$-skeleton of $\mathcal{K}/G$ is finite, the stabilizer of each $0$-cell of $\mathcal{K}$ is finitely presented, and the stabilizer of each $1$-cell of $\mathcal{K}$ is finitely generated, then $G$ is finitely presented. \end{theorem}